IRCM Activities

 Interested?
 Click below to:

-Take on one of the three Science POP challenge
+Take on a Science POP challenge (CLOSED)

 Participating in Science POP can be an amusing and formative experience.
 Scientific communication is not only a calling, it's a must-have tool that each researcher will inevitably need to call upon throughout their career, whether to apply for grants or to give interviews to the media.